Masker-Li/ChemSelML/tutorial.md

   2. For model selection, we've put the relevant code in **./Example/part_4/Benchmark.ipynb**.We have selected different regressors or classifiers according to the requirements to conduct 5-fold cross-validation tests on various combinations of features to compare the performance of each model.
   3. And for model training and test case, we show in detail the training, saving, retuning, and prediction of the entire functional block of the **PhysOrg-RF** and **SOAP/FP(MMFF84)-XGB** models.
 It is easy for everyone to understand and use.
 We've put the relevant code in **./Example/part_4/PhysOrg-RF.ipynb** and **./Example/part_4/SOAP/FP(MMFF84)-XGB.ipynb**.
         - PS.
                 We provide an output sample, which is placed in the example folder csv output file description:
                     \*_DDG_Pred_ArR_site_sort_\*.csv: the transformation result of the predicted energy barrier difference of the model into the reference energy barrier result of each site.
                     \*_DDG_Pred_site_vs_site_\*.csv: the predicted energy barrier difference of the model

-  We have trained models that can be used directly for prediction, but the models are too large to upload to github, and you can email us if you need to get them directly for prediction.
-The email address is li.xin@zju.edu.cn